bplmaps/lmec-main-site/content/articles/bps-maps.md

 ### Mapping exam school admissions

 BPS publishes data sets on exam school invitations in [tabular form](https://www.bostonpublicschools.org/Page/9008).
-While these tables contains geographic information, like rates of student admission by zip code and neighborhood, it can be hard to draw conclusions about spatial patterns based on tables alone.
+While these tables contain geographic information, like rates of student admission by zip code and neighborhood, it can be hard to draw conclusions about spatial patterns based on tables alone.

 {{< figure
 class="figure-center"
 src="/images/blog/invitations.png"
 caption="Tabular data on exam school invitations, published by BPS." >}}

-Translating roughly to "quantity by area" (from the Latin *khṓra*, meaning “location”, and *plêthos* for “a great number”), [choropleth maps](https://www.axismaps.com/guide/choropleth) would better help us visualize how these attributes vary across space.
+Translating roughly to "quantity by area" (from the Latin _khṓra_, meaning “location”, and _plêthos_ for “a great number”), [choropleth maps](https://www.axismaps.com/guide/choropleth) would better help us visualize how these attributes vary across space.
 Loading the BPS dataset into a [geographic information system](/articles/comp-cart-collections) allows us to comprehend spatial differences far more easily than in tabular form.

 {{< figure
 class="figure-center"